nijelic/Introduction-to-Java-Programming-Language/README.md

-This repository contains code for each homework and text of homework in pdf format.
+This repository contains folders with the solution and the text of the assignment in pdf format.
+Also, a folder can contain attachments if any were given.